 - Increase net income per partner.

-Having the capability to generate quality profitability data and the ability to use these data to support meaningful change in an organization are two entirely different processes.
-The actionable aspect of this process requires a skillful hand.
+Having the capability to generate quality profitability data and having the ability to use the data to support meaningful change in an organization are two entirely different processes.
+Actually taking the data and applying it to initiatives requires a skillful hand.